Geffreyvanderbos/_archiveblog/_posts/2023-01-25-minimal-dumbbell-workout-focused-hypertrophy-muscle-building.md

 I've designed a minimal, at-home strength training program for myself.
 I don't have lofty goals or high expectations.
 It is small enough to do in under 30 minutes for 2-3 times a week.[^1]

 I am a novice at strength training.
 Currently weighing in at 80 kilos, with ≈24% body fat.
-(Call it a winter reservoir.)
+(Call it a winter reserve.)

 My goal is to gain at least 5 kilo of muscle and 20% bodyfat by the end of this year.
 For reference, you can achieve 3 kilo muscle in 3 months with serious training and diet.